Wondering how to make your Christmas in Banff unforgettable?

 A wonderful natural wilderness to wander and explore.

-Banff National Park took second place in the ranking of the most peaceful National Parks in the world that were considered to positively impact well-being and mental health.
+Banff National Park took second place in the ranking of the most peaceful National Parks in the world, which were considered to positively impact well-being and mental health.

 Banff, within Banff National Park, is a popular resort town in winter where you’ll find many ski and winter sports enthusiasts indulging in the infectious Banff Christmas spirit.